H-Electro/ERI_SVM_FPGA_PROJECT/README.md

 # Machine Learning Tools and Libraries

 The ML pipeline is implemented in Python using `pandas` for preprocessing and `numpy` for numerical operations.
+A Decision Tree model from `scikit-learn` (sklearn) is also used for training and prediction.

 ---